byorgey/blog/posts/2024/11/27/stacks-queues.md

 windows and then summing each.
-But, of course, we can do better: keep track of the sum of the current window; every time we slide the window one element to the right we can add the new element that enters the window on the right and subtract the element that falls of the window to the left.
+But, of course, we can do better: keep track of the sum of the current window; every time we slide the window one element to the right we can add the new element that enters the window on the right and subtract the element that falls off the window to the left.
 Using this "sliding window" technique, we can compute the sum of every window in only $O(n)$ total time instead of $O(nw)$.